jackrobertscott/hobson-180221/README.md

   })
 ```

-Use old express middleware too.
-This will be run before all other functions.
+You can also use old express middleware too.
+When added, these will be run before all the other functions.

 ```js
 unicornResource.addMiddleware('talkSmack', (req, res, next) => {